WHERE DO TICKS HIDE ON YOUR BODY

 Deer Ticks: Where They Attach

-The black-legged tick (Ixodes scapularis)—which transmits Lyme disease—does not have a strict preference for one body area.
+The black-legged tick (Ixodes scapularis)—which transmits Lyme disease—is not especially selective about where it bites.

 It is most commonly found on the central trunk, including the groin, abdomen, chest, and head/neck.

-• Adults are more often found on the torso and head/neck
+• Adult ticks are more often found on the torso and head/neck

 • Nymphs and larvae are more commonly found on the arms and legs